-If you love finding a sandy beach walking distance from a city centre, head to Oriental Bay and join hundreds of locals on a sunny day.
+If you love finding a sandy beach within walking distance from the city centre, head to Oriental Bay and join hundreds of locals on a sunny day.
 Other beaches within Wellington City include Scorching Bay, Lyall Bay, Island Bay, and Princess Bay.

 29. Sculpture Trail and Poetry Trail

-An artistic town, Wellington is filled with statues, sculpture, and other artworks.
-One of my favourites are the large concrete slabs sharing poetry from Wellingtonians.
+An artistic town, Wellington is filled with statues, sculptures, and other artworks.
+One of my favourites is the large concrete slabs sharing poetry from Wellingtonians.

 30. People watching